Introduction

 Defining the Customer Engagement Platform

 A customer engagement platform (CEP) is a centralized software ecosystem designed to manage, analyze, and optimize the entire customer journey in real time.
-Unlike tools that simply store information, a CEP is a system of action.
+Often referred to as e-commerce customer engagement software, a CEP is a system of action.
 It takes the signals your customers send—such as browsing a specific category, leaving a five-star review, or adding an item to a wishlist—and uses those signals to trigger relevant, personalized interactions across every available channel.

 In the context of a Shopify store, a customer engagement platform acts as the bridge between your raw data and your customer-facing experiences.
 It ensures that if a customer is a member of your VIP loyalty tier, they see different content and receive different incentives than a first-time visitor.
 It coordinates the various "levers" of retention, such as rewards, referrals, and social proof, into a single, orchestrated strategy.